metno/weatherapi-docs/doc/indexfiles.md

 This documents the use of index files for files delivered via api.met.no.

+{: .note-title }
+> Summary
+>
-Summary: Data producers wanting to distribute data reliably must now generate metadata indexes for the datafiles to be delivered!
+> Data producers wanting to distribute data reliably must now generate metadata
-{: .warning }
+> indexes for the datafiles to be delivered!

 Background
 ----------